Abhishek-art01/Taxi_management_db/readme.md

 The application utilizes a compact "Single Page" design to maximize efficiency for power users:

 * **Tabbed Navigation:**
     * **📝 Entry Tab:** The main workspace for processing new requests.
-It splits the screen between "Search Results" (Left) and "Entry Form" (Right) to avoid scrolling.
+It splits the screen between "Search Results" and "Entry Form" to avoid scrolling.
     * **📊 Records Tab:** A read-only view of historical data with filtering capabilities.
 * **Dynamic Forms:** The search bar changes automatically based on the selected "Travel Type" (Manual vs Application), showing or hiding date fields as needed.